rikedyp/documentation/release-notes/docs/deprecated-functionality.md

 If removing a deprecated feature is considered to be sufficiently significant, Dyalog Ltd will enable the ability to identify where this feature exists in a given codebase.

-Deprecated functionality can be identified either when it is encountered in code that is called or by scanning a directory for files that meet the deprecation reason conditions.
+Deprecated functionality can be identified either when it is encountered in code that is called or by scanning a directory for deprecated file types.

 ### Identifying Deprecated Functionality in Called Code